plblum/jivs/README.md

 	+ It is used by these features:
 		+ Lookup the localized error message with the <a href="#textlocalizerservice">`TextLocalizerService`</a>.
 		+ It is included in the `IssueFound object` that is passed to the UI along with the error message to allow your UI to recognize it.
 IssueFound is passed to your UI in these ValidationManager callbacks: `onValidationStateChanged` and `onValueHostValidationStateChanged`.
-		+ When the Builder or Modifier APIs have to merge validators using the `ValidatorConfigMergeService`.
+		+ When the Builder or Modifier object has to merge validators using the `ValidatorConfigMergeService`.
 		+ When business logic provides errors, if its own error code matches this property, this validator reports an error, making it easy to ensure error messages are consistent and UI friendly.
 	+ Set it directly in these cases:
 		+ The same condition type is used more than once.